w3f/Grants-Program/project_PassMeCash_Polkadot.md

 ## Development Roadmap :nut_and_bolt:

 We shall notify the team via the appropriate channel, upon completion of our milestones with a detailed report that will contain relevant links to codes, APIs used, relevant Documents and other key information concerning the PassMeCash-Polkadot project.
 It is also key to note that Polkadot.js will be implemented, as well as the DOT will be used as means of payment transaction which is fully connected to Polkadot.
 Finally, PassMeCash-API will be built for other developers to integrate into their project development.
+The PassMeCash-Polkadot Library will be deployed on the Polkadot and published on GitHub or npm for other developers to access it and use.

 ### Overview